Hank Peters: Early career

 Following his military service, Peters joined the St. Louis Browns after answering a newspaper advertisement, and eventually worked his way into their scouting department.
-When the Browns left St. Louis for Baltimore after the 1953 season, becoming the Baltimore Orioles, Peters stayed in the Midwest.
+When the Browns left St. Louis for Baltimore after the 1953 season, becoming the modern Orioles franchise, Peters stayed in the Midwest.
 He spent 1954 as general manager of the Burlington Bees of the Class B Illinois–Indiana–Iowa League, then joined the front office of the Kansas City Athletics, newly transplanted from Philadelphia, in 1955.

 Kansas City Athletics

 By 1960, Peters was in charge of the Athletics' scouting and minor league system.
-In the autumn of that year, Charlie Finley bought the team, and Peters became farm system director of the Cincinnati Reds.
-But after one season in Cincinnati, Peters returned to the Athletics and Finley, where he would work for the tempestuous owner for four full seasons and hold the title of general manager during the 1965 campaign.
+In the autumn of that year, Charlie Finley bought the team, and Peters became farm system director of the Cincinnati Reds, whose recently hired general manager, Bill DeWitt, was his former boss with the Browns.

+Peters spent only one season in Cincinnati before returning to the Athletics and Finley, where he would work for the tempestuous owner for four full seasons and hold the title of general manager during the 1965 campaign.
 Kansas City finished last in 1965, but it possessed at the big-league level (Bert Campaneris, Dick Green and Catfish Hunter) and in its farm system (Sal Bando, Rollie Fingers, Blue Moon Odom, Gene Tenace, Rick Monday, and others) a core of players that—after the franchise moved to Oakland in 1968—would help the A's win three consecutive world championships from 1972 to 1974.